 Last but not least in our list of log splitters is the Frictionless World Dirty Hand Tools 100950 Combo Log Splitter.

 This impressive, gas-powered log splitter may be used in either a horizontal or a vertical position.
 It boasts a reliable DHT 196cc 6.5 HP engine that delivers 22 tons of splitting force.

 If you want to split logs fast, you’ll be delighted by its super-quick 10.9 seconds cycle time.
 The built-in cradle can handle logs up to 25” long.

 With a 7” footplate and a 7” heat-treated steel wedge, this machine is sturdy and robust.

 Although this product is relatively heavy, weighing 473lbs, a 2” ball coupler with safety chains and DOT approved 16” high-speed road tires mean that you can transport this log splitter anywhere with ease.

 Given how solid the construction is, you should not find any problems with this machine.
-However, rest assured that if you buy this product then you are protected by a 3-years warranty.
+However, rest assured that if you buy this splitter then you are protected by a 3-year warranty.

 Log Splitter Comparison Table